 My favorite parts of the museum were a re-creation of Ganga at Haridwar.
 And making people go through it.
 The creation of Chkravyuh that trapped Abhimanyu at Kurukshetra – I am not sure if it technically represents the formation.
 But it re-creates the atmosphere for the visitor as you go through it to reach where Abhimanyu is stuck.
 The grand hall or Sabhagriha of Indraprashta or palace of illusions is a good attempt.
 I liked the swan-shaped benches in their canteen that has a cow mechanically moving.
 You go through many giant animals or inside them.
 But that is kind of childish and it feels like you are on a picnic.
 Giant depictions of Shiva getting the Ganga to earth and Mahishasurmardini.

 There is no photography allowed and the ticket price was Rs 300/- person last month.
 You need at least 2-3 hours to even walk through the place.
-At a leisurely place, you can easily spend 6-7 hours there.
+At a leisurely pace, you can easily spend 6-7 hours there.
 There are cafeterias and small eateries at regular intervals for taking a break.
 I could not see any toilets but it is possible that I missed them.
 There is no water available inside unless you purchase it.
 That I think is a bit unfair since the ticket price is not small.

 Ironically most of the people I saw inside the museum were not the people whom you would generally think that they would spend 300 Rs to see a museum.
 But they were there – whole families enjoying each and every depiction there.
 That too on a weekday.
-I also wish there was little more documentation for those who may not know the Hindu history and mythology.
+I also wish there was little more documentation for those who may not know Hindu history and mythology.

 Recommend you to read following travel blog on Places to visit in Hyderabad, Telangana.